mcdeoliveira/pyctrl/doc/tutorial.rst

 screen using :py:class:`ctrl.block.Printer`.
 If you would want to store the generated data for further processing you should instead use the block :py:class:`ctrl.block.Logger`.
-Let us revisit the example from :ref:`Filters`, this time adding also a :py:class:`ctrl.block.Logger`.
+Let us revisit the example from Section :ref:`Filters`, this time adding also a :py:class:`ctrl.block.Logger`.
 The only difference is the introduction of the additional *sink*::

-    from ctrl.block import logger
+    from ctrl.block import Logger

     # add logger
     hello.add_sink('logger',